Yueleng/daily-english/chp1/04_a_new_kind_of_cold_war.md

 ### forswearing

 * *verb*, to make a serious decision to stop doing something.
-* The administration of Donald Trump has attempted to browbeat Western allies into forswearing Huawei too; imposing a ban of its own was expected to help with the cajoling.
+* *[example]: The administration of Donald Trump has attempted to browbeat Western allies into forswearing Huawei too; imposing a ban of its own was expected to help with the cajoling.*

 ### woolly

 * *adjective*, Woolly ideas and thinking are confused and not clear, and have not been considered carefully enough.
-* Some of the ban’s woolliest bits—who counts as a foreign adversary, for instance—should be clarified with the help of American spies within the next 150 days
+* *[example]: Some of the ban’s woolliest bits—who counts as a foreign adversary, for instance—should be clarified with the help of American spies within the next 150 days.*

 ### interdiction

-* *noun*, the act of stopping something or of not allowing something, or an occasion when this happens
+* *noun*, the act of stopping something or of not allowing something, or an occasion when this happens.
-* Samm Sacks of New America, a think-tank in Washington, DC, says that this direct interdiction is “a complete shock”.
+* *[example]: Samm Sacks of New America, a think-tank in Washington, DC, says that this direct interdiction is “a complete shock”.*

 ### blanket ban/rule/statement

 * *noun*, a statement, rule etc that affects everyone or includes all possible cases
-* Those who doubt, for now, that a blanket American ban is inevitable say its intent is to make Huawei’s kit look like a less dependable option to service providers elsewhere.
+* *[example]: Those who doubt, for now, that a blanket American ban is inevitable say its intent is to make Huawei’s kit look like a less dependable option to service providers elsewhere.*

 ### stockpile

 * *verb*, to store a large supply of something for future use.
-* Reports emerged earlier this year of international telecoms carriers stockpiling equipment, as fears of an American ban grew.
+* *[example]: Reports emerged earlier this year of international telecoms carriers stockpiling equipment, as fears of an American ban grew.*

 ### crippling

-* *adjective*, causing serious injuries or harm:
+* *adjective*, causing serious injuries or harm.
-* When ZTE was banned in April 2018, the effect was crippling.
+* *[example]: When ZTE was banned in April 2018, the effect was crippling.*

 ### reprieve

 * *noun*, an official order that stops or delays the punishment, especially by death, of a prisoner:
-In barely three months the ban brought the company to the brink of bankruptcy, before it earned a reprieve from Mr Trump, after a personal appeal from China’s president, Xi Jinping.
+* *[example]: In barely three months the ban brought the company to the brink of bankruptcy, before it earned a reprieve from Mr Trump, after a personal appeal from China’s president, Xi Jinping.*

 ### flirt with

 * To come very close to some outcome or result, often (though not always) a very bad one.
-* Few observers expect Huawei to flirt with bankruptcy in the way ZTE has.
+* *[example]: Few observers expect Huawei to flirt with bankruptcy in the way ZTE has.*

 ### sway

 * *verb*, to persuade someone to believe or do one thing rather than another.
-* Although its HiSilicon unit designs some of its chips in-house, the company outsources their manufacturing to Taiwan Semiconductor Manufacturing Company, a giant chipmaker, which could be swayed by the Americans.
+* *[example]: Although its HiSilicon unit designs some of its chips in-house, the company outsources their manufacturing to Taiwan Semiconductor Manufacturing Company, a giant chipmaker, which could be swayed by the Americans.*

 ### bargaining chip

 * a potential concession or other factor which can be used to advantage in negotiations.
-* Coming amid an intensifying trade war between America and China—and given the ZTE precedent—the ban on Huawei may also be a bargaining chip in talks.
+* *[example]: Coming amid an intensifying trade war between America and China—and given the ZTE precedent—the ban on Huawei may also be a bargaining chip in talks.*

 ### recalcitrant

 * *adjective*, (of a person) unwilling to obey orders or to do what should be done, or (of an animal) refusing to be controlled.
-* At a minimum, it will be used as one with recalcitrant European allies.
+* *[example]: At a minimum, it will be used as one with recalcitrant European allies.*

 ### hash out something

 * to talk about something with someone else in order to reach agreement about it.
-* But as officials hash out the scope of Mr Trump’s executive order, more than just the usual suspects could find themselves ensnared.
+* *[example]: But as officials hash out the scope of Mr Trump’s executive order, more than just the usual suspects could find themselves ensnared.*

 ### discretionary

 * *adjective*, available to someone by choice, without having to get permission or authority.
-Ms Sacks says that it could become a “discretionary tool” for America to use against Chinese companies as it sees fit—including against perceived risks to the country’s entire digital infrastructure.
+* *[example]: Ms Sacks says that it could become a “discretionary tool” for America to use against Chinese companies as it sees fit—including against perceived risks to the country’s entire digital infrastructure.*

 ## [Xi Jinping decides to abolish presidential term limits](https://www.economist.com/china/2018/03/01/xi-jinping-decides-to-abolish-presidential-term-limits)